posix4e/russ5/README.md

 2. **For GitHub Actions**, add these secrets:
    - `BROWSERSTACK_USERNAME`: Your BrowserStack username
    - `BROWSERSTACK_ACCESS_KEY`: Your BrowserStack access key
    - `BROWSERSTACK_APP_ID`: (Optional) Your BrowserStack app ID.
-If not provided, a unique ID will be generated automatically based on the repository name and commit hash.
+If not provided, the app will be built and uploaded to BrowserStack first, which will take additional time.

 ### Available BrowserStack Lanes